3DReshaper/Scripts/RPSAlignment/readme.md

 To use it, open the script editor and load RPSAlignment.js,

 The script requests to click points on the scene (3 for the first plane, 2 for the second plane, 1 for the last one).
 For each series of points, the script shows a red plane in the model.
-The  user has to click points on this plane on the scanned data.
+The  user has to define the corresponding points on the scanned data.
 Once the user selects 6 points, the alignment is computed.
 A best fit is then applied.

 Once the part is well aligned, the script does :
  - a comparison between 2 planes